 Secondary systemic amyloidosis is a disorder in which abnormal proteins build up in tissues and organs.
 Clumps of the abnormal proteins are called amyloid deposits.

 Secondary means it occurs because of another disease or situation.
-For example, this condition usually occurs as a result of chronic infection or chronic inflammatory disease.
-Primary amyloidosis means there is no disease that is causing the condition.
+For example, this condition usually occurs due to long-term (chronic) infection or inflammation.
+In contrast, primary amyloidosis means there is no other disease that is causing the condition.

 Systemic means that the disease affects the entire body.

-The exact cause of amyloidosis is unknown.
+The exact cause of secondary systemic amyloidosis is unknown.
 You are more likely to develop secondary systemic amyloidosis if you have a long-term infection or inflammation.

 This condition may occur with: